-Format: Faculty directors recruit 2-5 students each to participate as Glasscock Summer Scholars (a joint program among GCHR, LAUNCH Undergraduate Research, and the University Writing Center).
-Students will enroll in a two-week intensive seminar taught by a faculty member at the beginning of the summer 2021 ten-week session.
+Format: Faculty directors recruit 2-5 students each to participate as Glasscock Summer Scholars (a joint program among the Glasscock Center, LAUNCH Undergraduate Research, and the University Writing Center).
+Students will enroll in a two-week intensive seminar taught by a faculty member at the beginning of the summer 2023 ten-week session.
 In the seminar students will be immersed in a focused topic and develop a research question that they will then investigate under the mentorship of the faculty member for the remaining eight weeks of the summer.
 Students will be required to meet with each other for peer writing activities at the Glasscock Center and to attend writing studios created especially for this program through the Writing Center during weeks three through ten of the program.
 Students must produce a completed written proposal by the end of the term and will give a public presentation on the proposal and future research.
 Faculty are to meet with students every two weeks after the intensive two-week seminar to discuss progress on each phase of the project after each of the Writing Center Studios.
-Faculty will mentor students through the LAUNCH Undergraduate Research Scholars (URS) thesis program the following year (2021-2022).
+Faculty will mentor students through the LAUNCH Undergraduate Research Scholars (URS) thesis program the following year (2023-2024).

-- Applicants must be tenured faculty in affiliated departments at Texas A&M University, including Academic Professional Track (APT).
+- Applicants must be full-time faculty at Texas A&M University, including Academic Professional Track (APT).

 - Two-week seminar will have both morning and afternoon sessions.
 No more than 5 students will be allowed to participate in each seminar.
 Students will be recruited by faculty (sophomore/junior level).
 Students must be eligible for the LAUNCH URS thesis program (see LAUNCH: Undergraduate Research requirements below).

 - This program is modeled on the NEH (National Endowment for the Humanities) summer program in which a faculty member uses the two weeks to teach a seminar on his/her scholarship.
 These two weeks will be used for immersing students in the topic, background, research methods, and theory associated with the field of inquiry.
 Students will then develop their own original research question related to the topic and develop it over the summer through supervision by the faculty member and in conjunction with the Writing Center through specially designed workshops.